jonthysell/Mzinga/README.md

 Mzinga.Core.dll is the main code library containing all of the logical components necessary to represent and play Hive, as well as the all of the algorithms for Mzinga's AI.

-Expansion pieces will be added eventually, but most future investment in Mzinga.Core will be to improve the game AI.

 ### Mzinga.Engine ###

 Mzinga.Engine.exe is Mzinga's engine, a command-line application through which you can play a game of Hive.
 It accepts input commands and outputs results according to the specifications of the Universal Hive Protocol.